mckenzielee/Qi-Docs/docs/Introducing_Qi.rst

 Getting help
 ------------

-The following email address is available to participants of the Sds Preview for both product support and feedback:
+The following email address is available to participants of the SDS Preview for both product support and feedback:

 `QiSupport@osisoft.com <mailto://QiSupport@osisoft.com>`__